nertzy/node-gemfire/doc/api.md

 Executes a Java function on a server in the cluster containing the cache. `functionName` is the full Java class name of the function that will be called.
 Options may be either an array of arguments, or an options object.

  * `options.arguments`: the arguments to be passed to the Java function
- * `options.pool`: the name of the GemFire pool where the function should be run
+ * `options.poolName`: the name of the GemFire pool where the function should be run

 > **Note**: Unlike region.executeFunction(), `options.filter` is not allowed.

-> **Warning:** Due to a workaround for a bug in Gemfire 8.0.0.0, when `options.pool` is not specified, functions executed by cache.executeFunction() will be executed on exactly one server in the first pool defined in the XML configuration file.
+> **Warning:** Due to a workaround for a bug in Gemfire 8.0.0.0, when `options.poolName` is not specified, functions executed by cache.executeFunction() will be executed on exactly one server in the first pool defined in the XML configuration file.

 cache.executeFunction returns an EventEmitter which emits the following events: